U.S. Department of State Seal

 Assisted Reproductive Technology and Surrogacy: If you are considering traveling to Costa Rica to have a child through use of assisted reproductive technology (ART) or surrogacy, please see our ART and Surrogacy Abroad page

-Water Quality: In many areas, tap water is not potable.
-Bottled water and beverages are generally safe, although you should be aware that many restaurants and hotels serve tap water unless bottled water is specifically requested.
-Be aware that ice for drinks may be made using tap water.
+Water Quality: Tap water is often not safe to drink.
+Bottled water is a better choice.
+Many places may serve tap water unless you ask for bottled.
+Be aware that ice for drinks may be using tap water.

-Adventure Travel: Visit the United States Centers for Disease Control and Prevention website for more information about Adventure Travel
+Adventure Travel: Visit the CDC website for more information about Adventure Travel

-The Costa Rica Tourism Institute (ICT) provides an English and Spanish language pamphlet with tips for safe driving in Costa Rica.
+The Costa Rica Tourism Institute (ICT) has an English and Spanish language pamphlet with tips for safe driving in Costa Rica.

-Road Conditions and Safety: Take extra care when driving.
-Roads are often in poor condition, lack clearly marked lanes, and have narrow shoulders and large potholes.
-Signage can be inadequate.
-Visibility at intersections is often limited by hedges or other obstacles.
+Road Conditions and Safety: Be careful when driving.
+Roads can be in poor condition.
+Roads can have unclear lane markings, narrow shoulders, and large potholes.
+Signs may not be very clear, and visibility at intersections may be blocked by vegetation or other obstacles.

-• In the event of car trouble or a flat tire, look for a well-lit, populated area such as a gas station to pull over.
-Be wary of unsolicited offers of assistance from strangers, particularly in less populated areas.
+• If you have car trouble or a flat tire, find a well-lit and busy location like a gas station to stop.
+Be careful of strangers offering help, especially in less populated areas.

-• Main highways and principal roads in the major cities are paved, but some roads to beaches and other rural locations are not.
-Many destinations are accessible only with four-wheel drive vehicles with high ground clearance.
+• Main highways in cities are paved, but roads to beaches and rural areas might not be.
+Some places may only be accessible with a four-wheel drive vehicle.

 • Expect traffic jams in and around San Jose.

 Bridges: Bridges, even on heavily traveled roads, may be only a single lane.
-Rural roads sometimes lack bridges, compelling motorists to ford waterways.
-Do not drive through water.
+Rural roads sometimes lack bridges.
+Do not drive through water if you can't see its depth.

-Traffic Laws: Drivers will need a valid passport and valid United States driver’s license or an international driving permit.
+Traffic Laws: You must have a valid passport and a U.S. driver's license or an international driving permit.

-• Fines for routine traffic violations can be upwards of $500 USD.
+• Fines for routine traffic violations can be over $500 USD.

 • In the event of a traffic accident, do not move the vehicle.
 Both the traffic police and an insurance investigator must make accident reports before the vehicles can be moved.
-Drivers using rental cars should clarify their company’s policy in the event of accidents.
-Rental companies may levy additional charges on drivers for failing to file a report.
+Drivers using rental cars should understand their company’s policy in the event of accidents.
+Rental companies may fine drivers for failing to file a report.

 • There is a high fatality rate for pedestrians and those riding bicycles or motorcycles.
 In the event of a traffic fatality, a judge must arrive at the scene to pronounce a person dead, which could take several hours.
-If there is an ongoing investigation of a vehicular accident resulting in death or injuries, you may not be allowed to leave the country for several months.
+Ongoing investigations may prevent you from leaving the country for months.

 See our Road Safety page for more information.
 Visit the website of Costa Rica’s national tourist office and national authority responsible for road safety.

-Unpaid traffic tickets: United States citizens have occasionally reported to the Embassy that charges for unpaid traffic tickets have appeared on the credit card that was on file with their rental car company.
-The Embassy cannot intervene in such cases.
+Unpaid traffic tickets: U.S. citizens have reported to the Embassy that car rental companies charge credit cards for unpaid tickets.
+The Embassy cannot help in such cases.

 For additional travel information